-- Echinacea (300 milligrams twice daily) can help boost immune function and fight viruses.
+- Echinacea (300 milligrams twice daily) can help boost immune function and fight the cause of warts.

 - Selenium (200 micrograms daily).
-A deficiency in selenium can cause viruses to replicate.
+A selenium deficiency can cause warts to replicate.

-Certain food and beverages can help too and include those rich in vitamin C, high zinc food, probiotic foods, leafy green vegetables, high-selenium foods and raw cheeses.
+Particular food and beverages can help, including those rich in vitamin C, high zinc food, probiotic foods, leafy green vegetables, high-selenium foods, and raw cheeses.

 Changes in lifestyle choices are another suggestion.
 These include:

-- Avoiding scratching or picking at your own wart to avoid infection and spreading.
+- Avoid scratching or picking at your wart to avoid infection and spreading.

-- Making sure to dry your hands thoroughly as warts thrive in wet environments.
+- Make sure to dry your hands thoroughly, as warts thrive in wet environments.

-- Avoiding brushing, combing or shaving those areas where warts are present as this can cause them to spread.
+- Avoid brushing, combing, or shaving those areas where warts are present, as this can cause them to spread.

-- Washing your hands thoroughly after touching warts.
+- Wash your hands thoroughly after touching warts.

-- Keeping items like clothing and towels that may come into contact with warts away from others in the home.
+- Keep items like clothing and towels that may come into contact with warts away from others in the home.

 - Washing clothing and socks frequently.

-With a healthy lifestyle, consistent natural treatment and some patience, you can get rid of warts and greatly decrease the likelihood of their unwanted return.
+With a healthy lifestyle, consistent natural treatment, and some patience, you can eliminate warts and significantly decrease the likelihood of their unwanted return.

 American Academy of Dermatology.
 How do dermatologists treat warts?. https://www.aad.org/public/diseases/contagious-skin-diseases/warts#treatment.
 (Accessed May 26, 2021).